Dunkin’ Park – Hartford Yard Goats

 Be prepared for a bit of sticker shock when purchasing concessions, particularly at the craft beer stands.
 A large beer will cost you $14.25.
 Overall, ballpark standards are priced in line with other venues in the area, but specialty items can get a bit pricey.

-A pair of extra points are awarded for the awesomely tongue in cheek way the team has used its unique name to promote itself, through varied merchandise and outstanding social media channels.
-The goat theme runs throughout the ballpark, too, with goat-themed menu items, concession stands (i.e. The Screaming Goat) and even live goats in attendance on Sunday afternoons.
+A pair of extra points are awarded for the awesome tongue in cheek way the team has used its unique name to promote itself, through varied merchandise and outstanding social media channels.
+The goat theme runs throughout the ballpark, too, with goat-themed menu items, concession stands (i.e. The Screaming Goat), and even live goats in attendance on Sunday afternoons.

 It feels like a lot of new ballparks attract big crowds for a few years until interest fades and attendance settles in at a lower baseline.
-Dunkin’ Donuts Park seems to be bucking that trend as they begin their fifth season in downtown Hartford, with crowds that continue to increase every year.
-Complaints about the long road to build the ballpark have disappeared as Connecticut baseball fans enjoy one of the best ballparks in all of the minor leagues.
+Dunkin’ Park seems to be bucking that trend as they play their sixth season in downtown Hartford, with crowds that continue to increase every year.
+Complaints about the long road to building the ballpark have disappeared as Connecticut baseball fans enjoy one of the best ballparks in all of the minor leagues.